Prison News Service – a Bulldozer Publication

 As an article in a 1995 Prison Legal News states:

-Bulldozer was innovative in its praxis.
-The politics embodied by the collective demonstrates a commitment to disarticulating the alleged “inside/outside” binary that liberal reform movements impose on emergent prison radicalism.
-Back issues of Prison News Service contain an analysis that challenges the myth of the prison as a reified “elsewhere,” opting instead for a discursive bulldozing of the regime’s most visible institutional strictures — its concrete, steel, and razor-wire.
+Bulldozer was innovative in their commitment to disarticulating the narrative “inside/outside” binary that liberal reform movements impose on emergent prison radicalism.
+Back issues of Prison News Service archive an analysis, aesthetics, and counter-mythology that fundamentally diverges from the common notion of the prison/jail as a reified “elsewhere.”
+Instead, they chose the method and orientation of an insurrectional bulldozing of the carceral-police regime’s most visible material and symbolic strictures — its concrete, steel, and razor-wire.

 Each issue grapples with the who’s, what’s, where’s, how’s, when’s, and why’s of a state-condoned culture of genocidal domestic warfare, tracing the technologies and processes of policing and racist incarceration that overdetermine contemporary social existence.
 Articles in the 1993/1994 issues begin to target the imperialist discourse of “anti-terror” and rigorously unpack the anti-Black racism girding civil society’s (liberal-to-progressive) “anti-gang” movement.